Contextual Refinement of Translations: Large Language Models for Sentence and Document-Level Post-Editing: Approach: Adapting LLM for APE

 \subsection{Integrating Manual Feedback}

 Consider the case of manual PE where the annotator edits each sentence in the document.
 Here, we have access to the human-corrected target context that can be used to refine future translations.

 We propose to integrate this information into our APE system.
-We simply force-decode the human-annotated context iteratively and generate the subsequent translations.
-This way, our model is conditioned on human feedback to guide the remaining translations.
-The modular nature of our proposed APE approach can be used to exploit manual feedback without additional training.
+By iteratively feeding the model human-corrected contextual information from preceding sentences and appending it to the prompt, we condition its subsequent translations on this expert knowledge.
+This modular approach enables straightforward integration of human input without requiring additional training.